Garry Burns: Burns v Radio 2UE Sydney Pty Ltd (No 2)

-Background: In November 2004 2UE presenters John Laws called Queer Eye For the Straight Guy star Carson Kressley a "pillow biter" and "pompous little pansy prig".
+Background: In November 2004, 2UE presenters John Laws called Queer Eye For the Straight Guy star Carson Kressley a "pillow biter" and "pompous little pansy prig".
 Laws said it was intended as tongue-in-cheek humor.

-Judgement: The Tribunal unanimously agreed that Laws' comments incited severe ridicule against homosexual men but that Laws was protected by free speech provisions in the Anti-Discrimination Act.
+Judgement: The Tribunal unanimously agreed that Laws' comments incited severe ridicule against homosexual men, but that free speech provisions in the Anti-Discrimination Act protected Laws.
 A dissenting tribunal member, Ms Mooney, stated that the insulting tone and degree of harm the comments may cause was not reasonable, so she thought that Laws had not established a reasonable free speech defense.

-Apology: Prior to the judgment, Laws apologised in a gay newspaper Sydney Star Observer for his comments.
+Apology: Before the judgment, Laws apologised in a gay newspaper, Sydney Star Observer, for his comments.
 Burns described the apology as "limp-wristed".
-Laws also agreed to give air-time to the Lesbian and Gay Anti-Violence Project.
+Laws also agreed to give airtime to the Lesbian and Gay Anti-Violence Project.

-On the same day as Laws' apology, the Mardi Gras office was vandalized with the words "pillow biters" and "pompous pansy prig" written in pink spray-paint.
-Considering the offices were newly established with no signage to identify Mardi Gras tenancy, The Star Observer stated that it could have been made by a member of the gay community to prove a point.
+On the same day as Laws' apology, the Sydney Gay and Lesbian Mardi Gras office was vandalized with the words "pillow biters" and "pompous pansy prig" written in pink spray-paint.
+Considering the offices were newly established with no signage identifying the Mardi Gras tenancy, The Star Observer stated that a member could have come from the gay community to prove a point.

 Channel Nine's Footy Show (2010)

-Background: A segment appeared in Channel Nine's Footy Show in a mock documentary style in which Matthew Johns had a brother Elton Johns who was gay, and his father took him back to the hospital saying "I want to return this, it's faulty".
+Background: A mockumentary style segment appeared on Channel Nine's The Footy Show in which the show's star Matthew Johns had a brother 'Elton Johns', a reference to Elton John, who was gay.
+In one scene, the father took 'Elton Johns' back to the hospital, saying, "I want to return this, it's faulty".

-Judgment: The Administrative Decisions Tribunal found the skit was tasteless, offensive and unfortunate but that it did not incite hatred or sever contempt or serious ridicule of homosexuality.
+Judgment: The Administrative Decisions Tribunal found the skit was tasteless, offensive, and unfortunate, but that it did not incite hatred or severe contempt or serious ridicule of homosexuality.